7 Secrets to Create a Successful Black Friday and Cyber Monday Campaign in 2023

 #4: Make Your Money Later

 If neither of the above options work for your business to keep margins in the black with the large discount, there can still be justification to cut prices significantly.
-Because a well-crafted Black Friday strategy doesn’t have the intent of making all the money off the deeply discounted thing.
+Because a well-crafted Black Friday strategy in 20223 doesn’t have the intent of making all the money off the deeply discounted thing.

 Your Black Friday offer can be a loss-leader (selling something below value to earn future sales of more profitable products).
 Use the discounted item to attract the customer, and then offer an upsell, cross-sell, or to enter into your ecosystem for future growth and sales.